ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Defines how many seconds locking request waits before failing.

 Locking timeout is used to protect from deadlocks while executing read/write operations with tables.
-When timeout expires and locking request fails, the Clickhouse server throws an exeption "Locking attempt timed out!
+When timeout expires and locking request fails, the ClickHouse server throws an exeption "Locking attempt timed out!
 Possible deadlock avoided.
 Client should retry." with error code `DEADLOCK_AVOIDED`.

 Possible values: